The CJM is Free Through December 15! Plan Your Visit.

 Holocaust, Art, and Resistance Day of Learning

 Holocaust, Art, and Resistance Day of Learning teaches Holocaust history, shares connections to contemporary Jewish culture, and centers the crucial role of the arts in fostering resilience and empathy.
-This three-hour program features a multimedia live concert of the music and stories of composers who perished in Nazi concentration camps, followed by a series of student activities that include a CJM architecture tour, an exhibition-based tour, and a guided art making experience.
+This three-hour program features a multimedia live concert of the music and stories of composers who perished in Nazi concentration camps, followed by a series of student activities including a CJM architecture tour, an exhibition-based tour, and a guided art making experience.
 Students are invited to consider how history ties into their own agency and resilience today, and to think about cross-cultural bridging and combating discrimination in their communities.
 Students from visiting schools who play instruments are also invited to learn the music of any number of songs before the experience and perform alongside the professional musicians.

 Learn More